Let’s Talk Employment: A Guide to Employment for Family Members of Individuals in Mental Health Recovery

 Please share these two resources with families and family organizations that you think may be interested.

 Citation: Rapp, J. (2017).
-Let’s talk employment: A family guide to employment.
+Let’s talk employment: A guide for employment for family members of individuals in mental health recovery.
 Boston, MA: Boston University, Center for Psychiatric Rehabilitation.

 PDF file: 67 Pages